Relation Networks for Object Detection: Introduction

 In principle, our approach is fundamentally different from and would complement most (if not all) CNN based object detection methods.
 It exploits a new dimension: \emph{a set of objects are processed, reasoned and affect each other simultaneously, instead of recognized individually}.

 The object relation module is general and not limited to object detection.
-We do not see any reason preventing it from finding broader applications in vision tasks, such as instance segmentation~\cite{li2016fully}, action recognition~\cite{simonyan2014two}, object relationship detection~\cite{krishna2017visual}, caption~\cite{xu2015show}, VQA~\cite{antol2015vqa}, etc.
+We do not see any reason preventing it from finding broader applications in vision tasks, such as instance segmentation~\cite{li2016fully}, action recognition~\cite{simonyan2014two}, object relationship detection~\cite{krishna2017visual}, caption~\cite{xu2015show}, VQA~\cite{antol2015vqa}, etc. Code is available at \url{https://github.com/msracver/Relation-Networks-for-Object-Detection}.